Searchresults

 Diversity in Your Course Units: Relevance?

 Today's super diverse society calls for highly skilled knowledge workers, who know how to deal with this reality.
-It is, therefore, the joint responsibility of study programmes and their lecturers to educate students into professionals who are able to deal with diversity issues in …
+It is, therefore, the joint responsibility of study programmes and their lecturers to educate students into professionals who are able to deal with diversity issues …

 Read more -